hossein-shamani-92/Basket-Star/README.md

 Score -1
 ```

-The bomb is then repositioned at the top of the screen.
+The bomb is then returned to the top at a random horizontal position.

-### Level-Up Event

-When the score reaches certain values, the game displays a `level up!` message.

 ### Game Over